turalsalamov/server/README.md

-# server
+# Proxy server

-This project is created in order to have fast and secure server.

-At the moment it is under construction!
+It is halfly done!